compsoc-edinburgh/betterinformatics/resources/dice.md

 ---
-title: Getting audio to work on DICE
+title: Troubleshooting DICE
 layout: page
 ---

+### Getting audio to work on DICE

 Sometimes audio doesn't always work on DICE.
 Here's a tutorial to get it working: